True Self-Supervised Novel View Synthesis is Transferable: Discussion

 \section{Discussion}

 \paragraph*{Limitations.} While our model has claim to being the first geometry-free, fully-self supervised method to achieve true NVS, several limitations are outstanding.
 First, the restriction of \PoseEnc{} to a stereo model precludes ultra-wide baseline pose estimation in a single forward pass.
 In principle, a multi-view \PoseEnc{} can robustly estimate latent poses across arbitrary baselines as long as it is possible to chain together a trajectory between frames that share overlap.
 In fact, such a model is highly effective in the supervised regime~\citep{wang2025vggt}, however, applying it in a self-supervised setting without introducing interpolative bias remains an open problem.
 Second, the rendering quality of transferred frames can exhibit blurring and warping artifacts which increase in frequency as the target poses diverge from those of the context.
-We posit this stems from the fact that \algo{} is a deterministic, rather than generative, model and that the artifacts are a result of the model trying to resolve uncertainty without currently being equipped with the proper tools to do so.
+As illustrated in Fig.~\ref{fig:lvsm_ood}, deterministic NVS models supervised with ground-truth poses exhibit similar issues.
+Therefore, we posit this stems from the fact that \algo{} is a deterministic, rather than generative, model and that the artifacts are a result of the model trying to resolve uncertainty without currently being equipped with the proper tools to do so.
+We believe that integrating recent advances in camera-controllable generative models~\citep{song2025history, bai2025recammaster} into our approach could effectively address this limitation.

 \paragraph*{Conclusion.} We have presented a new characterization of NVS that does not rely on notions from conventional multi-view geometry, instead formulating it as a pure machine-learning task in the form of a latent variable model.
 We identified transferability as the key input-output behavior of NVS.
 Based on our analysis, we introduced XFactor, the first geometry-free self-supervised model capable of true novel view synthesis.
 We provided large-scale experiments on real-world datasets that demonstrate XFactor's efficacy, and validate key design decisions with careful ablation studies.
 We hope that our analysis will encourage the community to seek new formulations of classic 3D vision problems based on key principles of machine learning.